querkmachine/beeps.website/src/now.md

 ## Recently

+📣 I've begun voice training and laser hair removal so that I can Be More Trans.

 😺 I've been doing a bit of work on [BristolFurs](https://bristolfurs.co.uk) website-related stuff.

 🏳️‍🌈 I went to Birmingham for ConFuzzled 2025 and Cardiff for Pride Cymru, pride event of Wales.